samuelgozlan/amplitude-dev-center/docs/data/sources/snowflake.md

 - **Type of data**: This tells Amplitude whether you're ingesting event data, user property data, or group property data.
 - **Type of import:**
   - **Full Sync**: Amplitude periodically ingests the entire dataset, regardless of whether that data has already been imported.
 This is good for data sets where the row data changes over time, but there is no easy way to tell which rows have changed.
 Otherwise, the more efficient option would be a time-based import.
 This option isn't supported for ingesting event data.
   - **Time-based**: Amplitude periodically ingests the most recent rows in the data, as determined by the provided *Timestamp* column.
-The first import brings in all available data, and later imports ingest any data with timestamps **after the time of the most recent import**.
+The first import brings in all available data, and later ingests any data with timestamps after the maximum timestamp seen during the last import job.
 To use this, include the timestamp of the data load into Snowflake.
 For more information on how this works, see [the time-based import](#time-based-import) section.
 - **Frequency**: Choose from several scheduling options ranging from five minutes to one month.
 With the one month option, Amplitude ingests data on the first of the month.
 - **SQL query**: This is the code for the query Amplitude uses to decide which data is ingested.

+Finish the configuration:

 1. After you've set your configuration options, click **Test SQL** to see how the data is coming through from your Snowflake instance.
 Errors appear on this screen.
 2. If there are no errors, click **Finish**.